aahlaadmusunuru/Disaster-Related-statistics-accounting-tool-/README.md

 # Disaster-Related-statistics-accounting-tool

-In this tool users will be able to produce different types of disaster related maps and statistics table.
+In this tool users will be  to identify the impact of hazard on Land Cover,Population, Point of Intrest and Infrastructure layers and result in producing different stasticies tabe and accounting reports.
 <p><img src="./Tool.png" alt="Disaster-Related-statistics-accounting-tool"></p>

 Tutorial :  https://www.youtube.com/watch?v=XQM6dZyncCg